F5Networks/f5-telemetry-streaming/docs/custom-endpoints.rst

 Configuring Custom Endpoints
 ----------------------------
-Telemetry Streaming v1.10 and later allows you to define a list of Custom Endpoints that reference iControlRequest paths in a new **Telemetry_Endpoints** class.
+F5 BIG-IP Telemetry Streaming v1.10 and later allows you to define a list of Custom Endpoints that reference iControlRequest paths in a new **Telemetry_Endpoints** class.
 The Custom Endpoints defined within a Telemetry Streaming declaration must then be attached to a Telemetry Streaming System Poller, where the System Poller will query the defined endpoints.

 ..
 NOTE:: Custom Endpoints *replace* the endpoints that a Telemetry Streaming System Poller queries by default - once a System Poller references a collection of Custom Endpoints, that System Poller will *only* query the Custom Endpoints.